meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Partner accounts can access tenant usage reports for all their assigned meshCustomers in the Administration Area via "Platforms" -> "Usage Reports".

+Note that Azure and GCP do not provide unit costs in their usage and billing data.
+Because of this, the unit costs are not available in the Tenant Usage Reports for those platforms.

 ### Chargeback Statements

 Each project in meshStack is associated with a Chargeback Account.
 Tenant Usage Reports are booked into these